List of women's association football clubs

 This is a partial list of women's association football club teams from all over the world sorted by the confederation, association and league they reside in.

 Some clubs do not play in the league of the country in which they are located, but in a neighboring country's league.
 Where this is the case the club is noted as such.

+The top tier world wide competition organized by the FIFA organization that government the football is the FIFA Women's Club World Cup scheduled yearly.